flee598/Slum_profiler_plot/README.md

-Plot results of slurm profiling (.h5 file output)
+Plot results of slurm profiling (.h5 file output), produce plot like this:

 ![](/plot.jpeg)